Information on Entry Requirements

 Older students or those with a non-traditional educational background are generally treated more flexibly by universities.

-- You will still be expected to demonstrate your ability and suitability for the course, through a wide variety of qualifications, an access diploma, or in some cases, relevant work experience.
+- You will still be expected to demonstrate your ability and suitability for the course, through a wide variety of qualifications, an Access to Higher Education (HE) Diploma, or in some cases, relevant work experience.

 - Poor GCSE results from the past can be ignored, although if you are considering teaching or education degrees, check to see if GCSE Mathematics, English and Science are essential.

-Entry standards are essentially market-related – above all universities are trying to find reasons to make you an offer, not reject you.
+Entry standards are partly market-related – above all universities are trying to find reasons to make you an offer, not reject you.

 Popular courses at popular universities can afford to be more picky about who they admit, and so have high entry standards; this does not necessarily mean that their courses are tougher, but rather that their students will be very able.